 Capital goods and infrastructure flows were excluded from this analysis due to the minimal extent that it affects the LCIA results.
-For the manufacturing of UPC 500TM, capital goods and infrastructure last for 20 to 40 years with periodic replacement of valves and repair of control systems, with an annual production of around 39 million lbs of side-B product that are included in this study.
-During the final stage of manufacturing (Installation) performed by SPF contractors, the life expectancy of the most expensive piece of equipment, the proportioner, is around 20 to 25 years.
+For the manufacturing of UT 205 and UPC 2.0 HFO products, capital goods and infrastructure last for 20 to 40 years with periodic replacement of valves and repair of control systems, with an annual production of around 39 million lbs of side-B product.
+During the final stage of manufacturing (Installation) performed by SPF contractors, the life expectancy of the most expensive piece of equipment, the proportioner, is around 10 to 25 years.
 Diesel generators, compressors and spray guns may be around 15 to 20 years.

-GCMC Arlington manufacturing facilities contain capital infrastructure (storage tanks, chillers, valves, plumbing and laboratory) that has useful service life of 25 - 50 years with routine maintenance.
+GCMC manufacturing facilities contain capital infrastructure (storage tanks, chillers, valves, plumbing and laboratory) that has useful service life of 25 - 50 years with routine maintenance.
 GCMC conducts quarterly and annual inspections for fire safety, mechanical & electrical performance.